-In studying fluids at rest, we are concerned with the transmission of force and the factors which affect the forces in liquids.
+A Substance confined in an enclosed container at rest, situated on a fixed part of earth's surface.
+In studying fluids at rest, we are concerned with the transmission of force and the factors that affect the forces in liquids.
 Additionally, pressure in and on liquids and factors affecting pressure are of great importance.